rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 The 2.0 alpha is out, and there are two ways to run it.
 Install the full desktop app, or skip the GUI and run the new rdd binary straight from your terminal.
-Both leave Rancher Desktop alone, and both put you a couple of commands from a working container engine.
+Both leave Rancher Desktop 1.x alone, and both put you a couple of commands from a working container engine.

 <!-- truncate -->

-2.0 installs beside Rancher Desktop without touching it: separate package, separate data, nothing shared.
+2.0 installs beside Rancher Desktop 1.x without touching it.
+Separate package, separate data, nothing shared.
 Install or remove them in any order.
 (The [welcome post](/blog/welcome-to-rancher-desktop-2) covers what 2.0 is and how it differs; this one is about getting it running.)

 ## Install the desktop app

-The full app, the GUI plus a set of bundled command-line tools, comes from the [latest release](https://github.com/rancher-sandbox/rancher-desktop-2/releases/latest) on GitHub; its notes list the download for every platform.
+The full app, including the GUI and a set of bundled command-line tools, comes from the
+[latest release](https://github.com/rancher-sandbox/rancher-desktop-2/releases/latest)
+on GitHub; its notes list the download for every platform.
 Open the **Assets** list there.